Shuffle/Shuffle-docs/docs/API.md

 You can find the fields following these steps:
 1. Get the app you want to use (e.g. Jira)
 2. Find a sample Action (doesn't matter which)
-3. Loop through the Action's parameter's and look
+3. Loop through the Action's parameter's and find fields tagged with `"configuration": true`

 **If you want it auto distributed to all existing workflows in your org, add `"auto_distribute": true` to the JSON body**